 Section 507(g)

 Following completion of the search, the examiner reconsiders the classification in the light of experience acquired during the search (this does not apply to supplementary international searches, in which no classification of the international application is made) and prepares the international search report (Form PCT/ISA/210) and the Notification of Transmittal of the ISR (Form PCT/ISA/220).
 Once an examiner has completed the search, there should be no delay in completing the search report.
 The printed international search report Form (Form PCT/ISA/210) to be transmitted to the applicant and to the International Bureau contains two main sheets (“first sheet” and “second sheet”) to be used for all searches.
 These two main sheets are intended for recording the important features of the search such as the fields searched and for citing documents revealed by the search.
-The printed international search report Form also contains five optional continuation sheets for use where necessary.
+The printed international search report form also contains six optional continuation sheets for use where necessary.
 There are continuation sheets for each of the “first sheet” and the “second sheet”:

 “continuation of first sheet (1),” “continuation of first sheet (2),” and “continuation of first sheet (3);” and

-“continuation of second sheet” and “patent family annex,” respectively.
+“continuation of second sheet,” “patent family annex,” and “extra sheet”, respectively.

 The “continuation of first sheet (1)” is used only when the international application includes a nucleotide and/or amino acid sequence and indicates the basis on which the international search was carried out, since the relevant listings or related tables may be filed or furnished at different times and in different forms.
 The “continuation of first sheet (2) is used where an indication is made on the first sheet that claims were found unsearchable (item 2) and/or that unity of invention is lacking (item 3).
 The relevant indications are then made on that continuation sheet.
 The “continuation of first sheet (3)” contains the text of the abstract where an abstract or an amended abstract is established by the International Searching Authority (item 5) and an indication to that effect is made on the first sheet.
 The “continuation of second sheet” is to be used where the space on the second sheet is insufficient for the citation of documents.
 The “patent family annex,” or alternatively a blank sheet, may be used for the indication of the members of patent families.
 The Form also includes an “extra sheet,” which may be used whenever additional space is required to complete information from the other sheets.
 A sheet may be in paper form or may consist of the electronic equivalent of a paper sheet.

 “Continuation of first sheet (3)” does not appear in the Forms for international-type searches (Form PCT/ISA/201) and supplementary international searches (Form PCT/SISA/501), which do not provide for establishment of an abstract.
 Form PCT/SISA/501 also contains a further optional sheet for information on the scope of the supplementary international search (see paragraphs 15.88 and 16.56).

 Language of Search Report